techno-verse/profile-matcher/README.md

 The final scoring will be nothing but an average of all three scores.

 ### Developer Productivity
-We are using `Docker` and `docker-compose` to ease the packaging and deploying the application.
+We are using `Docker` and `docker-compose` to ease the application packaging and deploying process.

 ### Testing
 We are using `Mocha` and `Chai` for performing unit testing and assertion.
 To measure and generate the coverage report, we are using `Istanbul`.